ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Elizabeth was again deep in thought, and after a time exclaimed, "To treat in such a manner the godson, the friend, the favourite of his father!"
-She could have added, "A young man, too, like you, whose very countenance may vouch for your being amiable"--but she contented herself with, "and one, too, who had probably been his companion from childhood, connected together, as I think you said, in the closest manner!"
+She could have added, "A young man, too, like you, whose very countenance may vouch for your being amiable" -- but she contented herself with, "and one, too, who had probably been his companion from childhood, connected together, as I think you said, in the closest manner!"